Student Support Services

-Jennifer Snow, L.C.S.W., Psychotherapist is a professional counselor who visits the Law Center regularly while classes are in session and is available to meet with students on a confidential basis, by appointment, free of charge.
+Elizabeth Eckhardt, LCSW, PhD, Psychotherapist, is a professional counselor who visits the Law Center regularly while classes are in session and is available to meet with students on a confidential basis, by appointment, free of charge.
 She is available to meet with students for personal counseling and faculty and staff for consultations.
 Appointments can be made directly through her office at (516) 616-3296 or via the Office of Student Services (631-761-7050, Room 302, firstname.lastname@example.org).

 Students Helping Students (SHS)

 program is a student-centered program that was started in 2010.
 The SHS program’s mission is two-part: first, to serve as a source of comfort, guidance, and referral for fellow students no matter what their concerns or issues might be; and second, to compassionately and competently assist their peers who are at risk or in the throes of mental health problems.
 For more information, click on the following link: Brochure

 .
 You may also visit the Students Helping Students Program TWEN page for additional information and resources.